 Alnwick Town Association Football Club would not be here today if it wasn't for the volunteers who work hundreds of hours a year for the love of the club.

 His Grace, The Duke of Northumberland, is Club President, and helped to secure the future of both senior and junior football at the club.
 His Grace was in attendance to see our newly improved floodlights be switched on in the 2016/17 season, where training took place with the senior side and juniors boys and girls.

 Norman Laidler has been involved with local non-league football for decades, and has been a key figure within the Northumberland F.A.
 He is our honorary Vice President.

-Our chairman Tom McKie and secretary Cyril Cox stepped in, along with a new committee in 2008 to save the club from extinction.
-Their hours and hours of unpaid work off the pitch behind the scenes has had a massive impact on the club returning to the Northern League.
-Cyril has also been instrumental in working towards the juniors (and possibly seniors) moving in the future to a new sporting club in the future.
+Our chairman Tom McKie and Cyril Cox stepped in, along with a new committee in 2008 to save the club from extinction.
+Their hours and hours of unpaid work off the pitch behind the scenes had a massive impact on the club returning to the Northern League.
+Cyril was instrumental in working towards the juniors (and possibly seniors) moving in the future to a new sporting club in the future.
 The new high school development on the edge of the town will hopefully pave the way for this development to occur sooner rather than later as the juniors of the club deserve better facilities.

 Alnwick Town are always on the lookout for more people to join behind the scenes.
 Whether it be for a couple of hours during the week helping with the maintenance at the ground, or providing help on a match day, volunteers are always appreciated.
 If you are interested in getting involved in one way or another with the club, please come along on a matchday to have a chat, or send us an e-mail email@example.com

 "Volunteers are not paid.
 Not because they are worthless, but because they are Priceless"